JessamineCodes/Test/README.md

 # Test
-Experimenting with and learnign ropes of github
+Test file for experimenting with and learnign ropes of github.